 |14.||Panasonic GX8||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |15.||Panasonic GX7||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |16.||Panasonic GH2||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the G80 has a microphone port, which is missing on the GX85.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G80 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Panasonic GX85 Manual.
+Further information on the features and operation of the G80 and GX85 can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Panasonic GX85 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic G80 or the Panasonic GX85 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better sound: Can connect to an external microphone for higher quality sound recording.